8an3/OCRMNavigator/README.md

 | `Remove md` | Delete item from navigation | Right-click item |
 | `Show md Cheat Sheet` | Comprehensive cheat sheet | Dropdown menu |

+> [!NOTE]
-- ***Note*** When adding md files, they will be added in a folder in your .vscode for storage, but can be organized any way you want in the extension.
+> When adding md files, they will be added in a folder in your .vscode for storage, but can be organized any way you want in the extension.
 This keeps your root directory looking clean, while giving you the organization you need.
 While at the same time you can retrieve those files painless at anytime.
+>

 ##### SNIPPETS